Helping Your Teen With Their Mood Swings

 Whilst mood swings are normal, it’s important to know what your teen's "normal" is as everyone is different.

-If you feel your teen's mood is lower than their "normal" for a long time, or they are sad for no reason more often then not, or you have concerns about their mental health due to extreme mood swings or a possible mood swing disorder, luna strongly recommends booking in to speak with a GP.
+If you feel your teen's mood is lower than their "normal" for a long time, or they are sad for no reason more often then not, or you have concerns about their mental health due to extreme mood swings or a possible mood swing disorder, luna strongly recommends booking in to speak with a doctor.

 Why not support your teen with luna premium?